 The other issue to consider is the cost of maintenance.
 Electric vehicles have far fewer moving parts—that means less equipment that can break or needs maintenance.
 There are no belts to check, oil filters to replace, or combustion engines to maintain.
 According to the U.S. Government, the cost to maintain a full battery-electric vehicle comes in at $.061 per mile versus $.101 for a typical fuel vehicle.
 Four cents doesn’t sound like much, but it is if your fleet covers many miles.
 The U.S. Government offers a Vehicle Cost Calculator that allows you to compare total costs of ownership across as many as eight alternatives.

 There are a lot of moving parts to consider when deciding to convert your fleet vehicles from internal combustion to electric engines.
 As technologies continue to improve, manufacturers offer more models, and charging networks open up, the option of conversion fleet conversion becomes increasingly viable and attractive for more organizations.
-The most critical factors include your company’s approach to carbon management, fleet miles traveled, available incentives, and fuel and electricity costs.
+The most critical factors include your company’s approach to carbon emissions management, fleet miles traveled, available incentives, and fuel and electricity costs.

 Fleet operators take note—early adopters are already forging ahead, and a growing body of evidence suggests that migrating from the hydrocarbon to the electron (read: zero emissions from the tailpipe) is the wave of the future.